 Looking for a quick and yummy gut-friendly summer side dish?
-This 5-ingredient Low FODMAP BLT Pasta Salad combines whole grain pasta, crunchy lettuce, sweet cherry tomatoes, a sprinkle of bacon, and Fody Foods Garden Herb dressing.
+This healthy 6-ingredient Low FODMAP BLT Pasta Salad combines whole-grain pasta, crunchy lettuce, sweet cherry tomatoes, a sprinkle of bacon, and Fody Foods Garden Herb dressing.
 It’s perfect for a summer side dish and pairs nicely with grilled chicken or pork chops.

 Transparency Statement: This post is not sponsored.
 However, my friends at FODY Foods kindly provided me with free products to help create this recipe.
 All opinions are my own.